UltraImageGen: Efficient Ultra-High-Resolution Image Generation with Hierarchical Local Attention: Experiments

-\textbf{Efficiency and Scalability Analysis.} The efficiency gains of our approach are summarized in Table~\ref{tab:memory_latency} and Figure~\ref{fig:scaling}.
-Focusing on methods built upon the FLUX.1-dev backbone for a fair comparison, our method achieves a $1.5\times$ to $2.7\times$ inference speedup over its counterparts (with all $>2.4\times$ speedup per denoising iteration).
-In terms of memory usage, our method is highly efficient: excluding the base model's footprint (~33 GB), it requires only 2.8 GB of additional VRAM, whereas a naive implementation with FlashAttention consumes 14.1 GB, making our approach a lot more memory-efficient, which enables inferencing on smaller consumer-level GPUs, (i.e. 40 GB A100), and more GPU friendly finetuning.
-Figure~\ref{fig:scaling} further illustrates scalability.
-As the target resolution increases from 1K to 4K, the gap in both latency and memory usage between our method and the dense attention baseline using FlashAttention2~\cite{dao2023flashattention} widens significantly.
+\textbf{Efficiency and Scalability Analysis.} The efficiency gains of our approach are summarized in Figure~\ref{tab:memory_latency} and Figure~\ref{fig:scaling}.
+For a fair comparison, we focus on methods built upon the FLUX.1-dev backbone without architectural modifications.
+Under this setting, our method achieves a $1.7\times$ to $4.3\times$ inference speedup over its counterparts (with all methods exhibiting greater than $2.3\times$ speedup per denoising iteration).
+Although CLEAR~\cite{liu2024clear} (augmented with SDEdit~\cite{meng2022sdedit}) attains a comparable per-iteration speed, our method surpasses it in overall inference time by substantially reducing the number of required denoising steps.
+In terms of memory consumption, our method is highly efficient: excluding the base model's footprint $\sim32\,GB)$, it requires only $7.3\,GB$ of additional VRAM, whereas a naive implementation with FlashAttention consumes $15.6\,GB$.
+This significant reduction in memory overhead enables inference on consumer-level GPUs without module offloading, and facilitates more GPU-friendly fine-tuning.